The Venus Evening Apparition

 ^ Back to Top of Page

-At around 0725 UT on September 1st, the constellation's brightest star Pollux ( Gem or Beta Geminorum, mag. +1.1), Gem (Kappa Geminorum, mag. +3.5) and Venus form a line 8°.6 in length, aligned roughly celestial North and South.
-The angular distance between Pollux and Gem is 3°.6 and that between Gem and Venus is 4°.9.
-Extending the line some 14°.3 to the South of Venus brings one very close to the bright star Procyon ( CMi or Alpha Canis Minoris, mag. +0.5) in the constellation of Canis Minor, the Lesser Dog.
-Venus passes 5°.0 South of Gem itself at around 1240 UT that same day, and about an hour later, the planet passes 8º.6 to the South of Pollux.
-In 2006 an exoplanet was discovered orbiting Pollux, which is 34 light years distant.
+At around 09 hours UT on June 22nd, Pollux, Gem (Kappa Geminorum, mag. +3.5) and Venus form a line 5°.2 in length, aligned roughly celestial North and South.
+The angular distance between Pollux and Gem is 3°.6 and that between Gem and Venus is 1°.5.
+Extending the line some 17°.7 to the South of Venus brings one very close to the bright star Procyon ( CMi or Alpha Canis Minoris, mag. +0.5) in the constellation of Canis Minor, the Lesser Dog.
+Venus passes 1°.6 South of Gem itself at around 1040 UT that same day, and at about 15 hours UT the planet passes 5º.2 to the South of Pollux.
+In 2006 an exoplanet (a planet outside our Solar System) was discovered orbiting Pollux, which is 34 light years distant.
 Named Pollux b or Thestias (after the patronage of Leda in Greek mythology), the exoplanet is thought to have a mass equivalent to 2.3 Jupiter masses and it orbits the star at a distance of 1.6 AU in a period of 589 days.
-Pollux is the brightest of seven stars in Gemini which are thus far known to host an exoplanet.
+Pollux is currently one of three stars in Gemini which are confirmed as hosting exoplanets.

-Venus passes 9°.2 North of Cancer's brightest star Tarf ( Cnc or Beta Cancri, mag. +3.5) on September 8th.
+Venus passes 12°.3 North of Cancer's brightest star Tarf ( Cnc or Beta Cancri, mag. +3.5) on June 28th.
 The star is positioned at the South-western corner of the constellation's lambda-shaped () figure.
 The name Tarf, which is not in common usage, is derived from the Arabic Al Tarf meaning 'the End', i.e. the end of the Crab's leg.
 The name was approved by the IAU in June 2018.

 ^ Back to Top of Page